openconnectivityfoundation/swagger2x/README.md

        |                  |     by the template
        --------------------

-The template is an mix of the library calls, the supported operating system in the used language mixed with the jinja2 template language to generate the code. jinja2 takes the json swagger information and make it iteratable by looping over the end points, methods etc. and uses then the info from json to fill in the library/os calls.
+Therefore a template is an mix of the library calls, the supported operating system in the used language mixed with the jinja2 template language to generate the code. jinja2 takes the JSON swagger information and make it iteratable by looping over the end points, methods etc. and uses then the info to fill in the library/os calls in the used language.

 ## Template directory structure